bolaft/bannerlord-retinues/docs/import_export.md

 ---

-## Method 2 — Using the Console
+## Method 2: Using the Console

-> You’ll need to have enabled the cheat console.
+> You'll need to have enabled the cheat console.
 Commands live under the `retinues` namespace.

 ### Export command